 Improve your language skills and job prospects by working abroad.
 A perfect choice for A-Level modern language students.

-Summer Trips Early Bird Discount - Book Before 28th Feb to save £30!
+October Trips Early Booking Discount – Book before 31st March to save £30!

 Our work experience trips are open to 16-18 year olds studying a foreign language at AS/A2 level or similar.
 If you’re a teacher wanting to take a class of students, we can arrange a tailor made trip for your group organising transport, accommodation and work placements for each of your students.